MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-dial-out-usage-report.md

 - Credit spent
 - Currency

 If you need to search for usage for a specific user, there's a search bar on the right above the report.
-The meeting organizer names are all selectable hyperlinks that'll take you to a more detailed usage report for the user.
+The meeting organizer names are all selectable hyperlinks that will take you to a more detailed usage report for the user.
 This user view has the same three tabs as the main report, however the chart at the top of the page will show details for that specific user.

 You can export any report shown in this table to a CSV file for offline analysis.
 Select **Export to Excel**, and then on the **Downloads** tab, select **Download** to download the report when it's ready.